dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 ```

 This is how to access a struct, besically we add the label representing an offset to its base address.
 but what if we want to create an instance of it?
 Well in this case we can use the macros `istruc` and `iend`, and using `at` to access the fields.
-For example if we want create an instance of task with the values 1 for the id field and "test" for the name field, we can use the following syntax:
+For example if we want create an instance of task with the values 1 for the id field and "hello123" for the name field, we can use the following syntax:

 ```asm
 istruc task